ene5135/2017_Spring_OS/README.md

 ```
 If `*nr` is bigger than the # of whole entries, write the # of whole entries in `nr`.

 * copy_to_user error handling : `sys_ptree()` returns 0 when the error is occurred in `copy_to_user.`
                                 This wasn't mentioned in specification of the project, but it can
                                 occur serious problems in system call execution so we decided to
                                 include error handling for this case too.

-  1-3 ptree_dfs
+#### 1-3 ptree_dfs

-    ptree_preOrder()
+`ptree_preOrder()`

-    parameters
+* parameters
-      - struct prinfo * buf : the buffer which contains the process' informations
+   - `struct prinfo * buf` : the buffer which contains the process' informations
-      - int *nr : the size of buffer
+   - `int *nr` : the size of buffer
-      - struct task_struct * curr : While traversing, the current process node's task struct
+   - `struct task_struct * curr` : While traversing, the current process node's task struct
-      - int * index : buf's index which points where the current process' prinfo should be written
+   - `int * index` : buf's index which points where the current process' prinfo should be written

-    return value
+ * return value
-      When whole the recursive calls are finished, all the process' informations are written in buf
+ When whole the recursive calls are finished, all the process' informations are written in `buf`
-    by preorder, and the # of entries are written in index.
+by preorder, and the # of entries are written in `index`.

-    the flow of function call
+ * the flow of function call
-      When the function is called, process' information in curr will be the indexth element of
+ When the function is called, process' information in `curr` will be the indexth element of
-      buf and *index will increment.
+`buf` and `*index` will increment.
 After that, recursive calls will be executed according to
 the cases below.

         - leaf case
           If curr node doesn't have any child process, the curr node is leaf node.